Phebe Fidge reflects on the 7th International Marine Conservation Congress in Cape Town

 For the love of the ocean

 We have long assumed that science and emotion are mutually exclusive, meaning they cannot exist together.
 However, in her plenary speech, Dr. Judy Mann-Lang encouraged scientists to invest passion and emotion when communicating their work.
 Specifically, scientists should preach love, not loss, remaining action-oriented and avoiding despair.
 Judy explained that by emphasising the value of protecting marine ecosystems for people, we can reconnect people with nature and empower them to protect it.
-This message resounded in an excellent workshop on ‘Storytelling for Ocean Conservation’ facilitated by Pippa Ehrlich (director of ‘My Octopus Teacher’), Jannes Landschoff (marine biologist), and Gogo Lindy Dlamini (Xhosa healer).
+This message was resounded in an excellent workshop on ‘Storytelling for Ocean Conservation’ facilitated by Pippa Ehrlich (director of ‘My Octopus Teacher’), Jannes Landschoff (marine biologist), and Gogo Lindy Dlamini (Xhosa healer).
 Through the Sea Change project, they demonstrated the impact of reframing scientific information on ecosystems and animal biology by reminding people that they too are animals, sharing the same connections and belonging to marine environments.
 Gogo added a cultural dimension to this story, sharing her experience of overcoming a fear of the ocean engrained by inter-generational trauma, to re-establish an ancient connection that has unlocked her spiritual powers as a healer.

 Trust, dialogue, and systems thinking